burke/zeus/README.md

 Not yet.
 Zeus is nowhere near production-ready yet.
 Use only if you really like broken things.

+## Ugly bits

+* Probably crashes a lot
+* Creates a bunch of sockets
+* Uses an obscene number of file descriptors

 ## Installation

 Install the gem.